 Walking south from here to central Miraflores you will find many more mazy indoor artisan markets and craft shops.
 At the heart of Miraflores lies Parque Kennedy, a triangle-shaped greenery that features the Town Hall and Virgen Milagrosa Church.

 The park’s gardens, filled with flower arrangements, are often filled with street artists and performers.
 We stopped at a small amphitheatre-style stepped circle in the park to watch local dancers and musicians.

-Peruvian cuisine treat: a few blocks away from Parque Kennedy we stopped for dinner at Punto Azul, one of the best spots in the city to sample ceviche, the Peruvian national dish.
+A few blocks away from Parque Kennedy we stopped for dinner at Punto Azul, one of the best spots in the city to sample ceviche, the Peruvian national dish.
 This was the best one we had during a month in Peru, and they also do a fantastic causa, another national staple.
-While this was a bit of a treat on our budget, the prices weren’t unmanageable; ceviches were around 30–35 soles each.
+This was a bit of a treat on our backpacker budget, but well worth it!

 Evening: experience Huaca Pucllana after dusk